 Can you point to a few other situations where laws (or rules) exist but people do not follow them because of poor enforcement?
-(For example, over-speeding by motorists).
+(For example, over-speeding by motorists, not wearing helmet/seat belt and use of mobile phone while driving).
 What are the problems in enforcement?
 Can you suggest some ways in which enforcement can be improved?